The Hideaway Bar Rescue Update (Idaho) – Still Open in 2023?

 That wraps up my The Hideaway Bar Rescue update!

-Despite seemingly spurning help from Jon Taffer and causing him to walk out of the bar, The Hideaway Bar and Grill is still open so far as of March 2023.
+Despite spurning help from Jon Taffer and causing him to walk out of the bar, The Hideaway Bar and Grill did manage to stay open for a few months.

-Regardless of the bar’s performance, though, they do seem to at least be making a good bit of money towing people’s cars.
+Regardless of the bar’s performance, though, they did seem to at least be making a good bit of money towing people’s cars.

 If you want to see two other bars that Jon Taffer completely walked out on, you should read my updates for O Face Bar in Council Bluffs Iowa and Black Light District in Long Beach California.

-The Hideaway Bar and Grill is the only Idaho Bar Rescue episode so far, though Jon Taffer did visit three other Idaho bars and those episodes will be airing later in Season 8.
+The Hideaway Bar and Grill was the only Idaho Bar Rescue episode at the time that it aired, though Jon Taffer did visit three other Idaho bars later in Season 8.

 If you want to see some other nearby episodes, the closest bars so far are in nearby states like Utah, Nevada, and Oregon.